Magnaflow Install 5th Gen 4Runner

 To loosen the rubber connectors, use WD40 and a very small flathead screwdriver.
 Use the flathead screwdriver to open up the rubber connectors in between the rubber and metal.
 Spray the WD40 in between these small spaces and slide the rubber connectors back and forth until everything is sliding around nice and free.

-VERY IMPORTANT: Do not remove any rubber connectors at this point.
-These are the only thing that is holding your 4Runner OEM exhaust on.
+VERY IMPORTANT: Do not remove any isolators at this point.

-After you have greased up the rubber connectors with WD40, you can now remove all rubber connectors and remove the OEM 4Runner exhaust.
+After you have greased up the rubber isolators with WD40, you can now remove all rubber connectors and remove the OEM 4Runner exhaust.

 VERY IMPORTANT: Note that you will have to lower the replacement tire in the rear of the 4Runner to allow the old OEM exhaust pipe to exit and be removed.
 If you do not lower the tire, you will not be able to remove the exhaust pipe (yes, this happened to us as well).
 Hopefully, this helps you expedite the process a little faster.

-The first section of the new exhaust you want to install is this crooked looking piece of exhaust tubing.
-This will go straight up and over the frame of your 4Runner.
-Just let it sit there where you grab the new MagnaFlow exhaust system.
+The first section of the new exhaust you want to install is this crooked looking piece of exhaust tubing, the tail pipe.
+This will go straight up and over the frame.

-Step 10 – MagnaFlow Cat-Back Exhaust 4Runner Install – Installing New Tail Pipe (New Clamps)
+Step 10: Installing New Tail Pipe (New Clamps)

-Once you have the new MagnaFlow 4Runner exhaust bolted onto the Y-pipe and connected to all the rubber connectors, you can now start to clamp on the remaining two clamps in the rear and exit of the exhaust system.
+Once you have the new exhaust bolted onto the Y-pipe and connected to all the rubber isolators, you can now start to clamp on the remaining two clamps in the rear and exit of the system.

-You want to check out the exhaust in a couple days and make sure all of the rubber connectors are still in place.
-It would be a bummer if one of those fell off, you would have a bad time.
+You want to check out the exhaust in a couple days and make sure all of the rubber isolators are still in place.